Estimating average causal effects from patient trajectories: Related work

 \subsection{Causal effect estimation in longitudinal settings}

 Causal effect estimation in longitudinal settings is often also called \emph{time-varying} causal effect estimation.
 Here, we distinguish individual and average causal effects.

-\textbf{Individual causal effects:} There is a growing body of work on adapting neural networks for estimating \emph{individual} causal effects in the longitudinal setting (also called individual treatment effects or ITE for short).
-These methods predict counterfactual outcomes conditioned on patient trajectories, and then output causal effects by taking differences between the factual and counterfactual outcome.
+\textbf{Individual causal effects:} There is a growing body of work on adapting neural networks for estimating \emph{individual} causal effects in the longitudinal setting (also individual treatment effects or ITE).
+These methods predict counterfactual outcomes conditioned on individual patient histories.
 Recurrent marginal structural networks (RMSNs) \cite{Lim.2018} use inverse probability weighting to learn a sequence-to-sequence model that addresses bias induced by time-varying confounders.
 The counterfactual recurrent network (CRN) \cite{Bica.2020} adopts adversarial learning to build balanced representations.
 The G-Net \cite{Li.2021} incorporates the G-formula into a recurrent neural network and applies Monte Carlo sampling.

-In this paper, we are instead not interested in individual but average causal effects.
-Still, we later include the above state-of-the-art methods from ITE estimation (\ie, RMSNs, CRN, and G-Net) as baselines (we average the individual estimates).
-There are other methods for predicting counterfactual outcomes over time (\eg, \cite{Schulam.2017, Soleimani.2017, Qian.2021}), which are not applicable due to different settings or assumptions (\eg, stronger unconfoundedness assumptions).